fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 ## <a class="anchor" id="high-availability"></a> High-availability of vnode

-TDengine provides high-availability of system through a multi-replica mechanism, including high-availability of vnode and mnode.
+DThouse provides high-availability of system through a multi-replica mechanism, including high-availability of vnode and mnode.

 The number of replicas of vnode is associated with DB.
 There can be multiple DBs in a cluster.
 Each DB can be configured with different replicas according to operational requirements.
 When creating a database, specify the number of replicas with parameter replica (the default is 1).
 If the number of replicas is 1, the reliability of the system cannot be guaranteed.
 As long as the node where the data is located goes down, the service cannot be provided.
 The number of nodes in the cluster must be greater than or equal to the number of replicas, otherwise the error "more dnodes are needed" will be returned when creating a table.
 For example, the following command will create a database demo with 3 replicas: